-This policy has been created to help provide information and guidance to members of the public about how Twitter is used by the Office of the Service Complaints Ombudsman (OSCO).
+This policy has been created to help provide information and guidance to members of the public about how Twitter is used by the Service Complaints Ombudsman for the Armed Forces (SCOAF).

 - Our Twitter account (@SCOAF_UK) is monitored Monday-Friday 9am-5pm, excluding any period where our office is closed e.g. Christmas leave period or bank holidays.

 - Please be aware that this account is monitored by staff who have additional duties.
 As such, you will not always receive an immediate response to your tweet and we won’t always respond to every tweet we receive or that mentions us.